 By adding schema.org markup to the emails you send your users, you can make that information available across their Google experience, and make it easy for users to take quick action.
-Inbox, Gmail, Google Calendar, Google Search, and Google Now all already use this structured data.
+Inbox, Gmail, Google Calendar, Google Search, and the Google app all already use this structured data.

 Schema.org is a markup vocabulary that is standardized and managed as a collaboration of Google and other companies.
 By working with schema.org, we are creating an open standard, so that the markup you embed can be used by any email product that receives them.

 Gmail uses schema.org markup to accelerate user actions and to highlight the most important information users need from an email.

 Gmail supports 4 types of actions and 1 interactive card: